 Dan Farnum was born and raised in the blue-collar town of Saginaw, Michigan.
-His photographs address the American experience, landscape, and culture and have been showcased nationally in several exhibitions and galleries in San Francisco, Chicago, Los Angeles, and New York.
 Dan received his MFA from the San Francisco Art Institute and BFA from the University of Michigan.
-He is currently an Associate Professor at The University of Tulsa.
+He is currently an Associate Professor of Photography at The University of Tulsa.

-Dan’s prints have previously been exhibited at the Marin Museum of Contemporary Art, Black Box Gallery in Portland, Root Division in San Francisco, and at the Center for Modern Psychoanalytic Studies in NYC.
+Dan’s prints have previously been exhibited at the Burrard Arts Foundation in Vancouver, Royal Albert Hall in London, Root Division in San Francisco, Bergamot Station in Santa Monica, Photo Book Melbourne, and at the Aperture Gallery in NYC.
 Dan’s photographs have also been featured in multiple solo exhibitions in venues such as the Milwaukee Institute of Art and Design, Newspace Center for Photography in Portland, University of Wisconsin, and at Alibi Fine Art in Chicago.
-Dan's photographs where recently featured in the Beijing based magazine called Vision and in TIME Magazine.
+Dan's photographs have also been featured in the Beijing based magazine called Vision and in TIME Magazine.